aleff-github/aleff-github/README.md

 # Assistance
-If you need support or private assistance contact me at the email alessandrogreco[AT]autistic[DOT]org
+If you need support or private assistance contact me at the email alessandrogreco[AT]duck[DOT]com or using my public PGP Key as you can see following...

 |PGP|Data|
 |--|--|